Research interests

 — Monograph, submission date in Sep.
 2025 at LSE

-Simulating democratic reform in the EU[Working paper]
+Simulating democratic reform in the EU[paper, under review]

 Abstract